kloeckner-i/db-operator/docs/enablingbackup.md

 ## Monitoring

 For monitoring a backup job, you can define in the db-operator config a general prometheus pushgateway endpoint (`monitoring.promPushGateway`).
-If monitoring is enabled, this variable is added to the related backup cronjob enviorment variables as `PROMETHEUS_PUSH_GATEWAY`.
+If monitoring is enabled, this variable is added to the related backup cronjob environment variables as `PROMETHEUS_PUSH_GATEWAY`.